apache/druid/docs/querying/set-query-context.md

 }
 ```

-For more information about native query structure and how to submit native queries, see [Native queries](querying.md).
+For more information about native queries, see [Native queries](querying.md).

 ## Learn more